tithanayut/Plearncard/README.md

 # Plearncard

 **Plearncard** is a web application that helps you learn anything through online flashcards.
-It is an application that allows you to create and learn with your own sets of customizable flashcards online.
+It is an application that allows you to create and learn with your own sets of customizable flashcards anytime and anywhere.

 **Live Demo:** [https://plearncard.vercel.app/](https://plearncard.vercel.app/)

-Plearncard was built by using [https://nextjs.org/](Next.js) and MongoDB.
+Plearncard was built by using [Next.js](https://nextjs.org/) and MongoDB.
 It is a single-page application with OAuth authentication and API support.

 ## Usage